Non-equilibrium state during proton-deuteron exchange at a liquid-liquid interface: Results and Discussion

 \section{Results and Discussion}

 We employed a tunable, narrow-band infrared free-electron laser (IR-FEL) to perform mid-infrared spectroscopic imaging of water LSs as illustrated in Fig.~\ref{fig1} (see SI sect.~2).
 We used a wide-field imaging configuration, yielding transmission spectra at each point in the LS with a spatial resolution of 16\,$\mu$m.
-Directly below the impinging point, one side of the LS consists of pure D$_2$O, and the other of pure H$_2$O, with HDO gradually forming along the interface along the flow direction, see inset of Fig.~\ref{fig1}A. The reaction is initiated at the impinging point of the cylindrical jets at the top of the LS.
-The down-stream distance to this point translates into the reaction time which can be calculated from the known flow velocity.\cite{Schewe2022} At the given flow velocity of 22$\pm$4~m/s in our experiment, the spatial resolution of 16\,$\mu$m corresponds to an instrumental time resolution of 1.6\,$\mu$s.
-Notably, however, accounting for the finite vertical size of the impinging microjets of $\approx~64~\mu$m/$\cos(\theta)$ with $\theta = 48\textdegree$ the impinging angle, results in an effective time resolution of $\approx~10~\mu$s.
+The reaction is initiated at the impinging point of the cylindrical jets at the top of the LS.
+Directly below the impinging point, one side of the LS consists of pure D$_2$O, and the other of pure H$_2$O, with HDO gradually forming at the interface along the flow direction, see inset of Fig.~\ref{fig1}A. The down-stream distance to this point translates into the reaction time which can be calculated from the known flow velocity.\cite{Schewe2022} At the flow velocity of 22$\pm$4~m/s in our experiment, the spatial resolution of 16\,$\mu$m corresponds to an instrumental time resolution of 1.6\,$\mu$s.
+Notably, however, accounting for the finite vertical size of the impinging microjets of $\approx~64~\mu$m/$\cos(\theta)$, with $\theta = 48^{\circ}$ the impinging angle, results in an effective time resolution of $\approx~10~\mu$s.